astro-techmath/allcrud/README.md

 ## 📚 Libraries Used

-Allcrud relies on a few powerful open-source libraries to enhance testing and development experience:
+Allcrud relies on a few powerful open-source libraries to enhance the testing and development experience:

 - [**Instancio**](https://www.instancio.org/) – Smart data generator used in test fixtures for unit and integration tests.
 - [**Mockito**](https://site.mockito.org/) – Mocking framework for clean and isolated unit testing.